 Local Natural Sites to See

-Here are five local places to get off campus and spend some time outside.
+Here are just a few of the local places to get off campus and spend some time outside.
 Many of these sites have activities and events year-round, such as ice skating in the winter and hiking in the spring and fall.
 It’s always a great time to explore!

 As South Bend’s first and oldest park, Howard Park is a convenient place to get off campus and enjoy the outdoors for a few hours.
 Take a walk along the St. Joseph River, or grab a bite to eat at the recently opened Howard Park Public House (outdoor seating available).
 The park also organizes group events, such as zumba classes, yoga, and ice skating in the winter.
 Check out their website for the schedule. https://visithowardpark.com/

 Rum Village is located near the south side of South Bend.
-The park contains 160 acres of woodlands, trails, and picnic areas, and the nature center can show you all kinds of plant and animal life from northern Indiana.
+The park contains 160 acres of woodlands, hiking and mountain biking trails, and picnic areas, and the nature center can show you all kinds of plant and animal life from northern Indiana.
 It’s a beautiful place for a hike.
+For those feeling adventurous, the park also hosts an aerial ropes course, Edge Adventures.
+The ropes course is situated through treetop trails ranging from 16-60 feet in the air.
+Participants choose their own self-guided course and engage in a combination of obstacles and zip lines as they maneuver their way through different trails with a progressive degree of challenges.

 Located in Niles, Michigan along the St. Joseph River, Fernwood Botanical Garden contains at least 10 different ecosystems.
 Walk through a reconstructed prairie, an arboretum, an herb garden, and other gardens and spaces for all nature-lovers.